muerrilla/ComfyUI-Tab-Cycle/README.md

 - **Text/Boolean/Dropdown/etc. widgets are out of scope**.
 By design.
 The purpose is quick editing of numbers.
 - **No cross-node tabbing.** Tab only cycles within whichever node you clicked into.
 Wraps around at the end.
+- **This was NOT built for or Node 2.0.

 ## Install